Alex-Costea/Wiles/README.md

 As it is inspired by Pascal, I decided to also name my language after a mathematician, but unlike Pascal, one that is contemporary.
 As such, it's named after Andrew Wiles, who proved Fermat's Last Theorem.

 ### Are there plans to make the language object-oriented?
 What about other cool features, such as lambda expressions?
-This is a one-man project mostly meant for myself to try out making a interpreter, so honestly, it depends on my time and motivation.
+This is a one-man project mostly meant for myself to try out making an interpreter, so honestly, it depends on my time and motivation.
 I would like to first finish a functional draft of the language and interpreter before looking into any advanced features.

 ## Language specification
 ### NOTE: WORK IN PROGRESS, SUBJECT TO CHANGE